+Development should not undermine the achievement of water quality targets for rivers within the county, in particular through the treatment of wastewater.
 In the first instance developments should seek to connect to the existing mains wastewater infrastructure network where nutrient levels do not exceed conservation objectives within a SAC designated river.
 Proposals will need to fully mitigate the adverse effects of wastewater discharges into rivers caused by the development.
-This may involve: measures to achieve water efficiency and/or a reduction in surface water discharge to the mains sewer network, in accordance with policy SD3; phasing or delaying development until capacity is available; developer contributions to contribute to improvements to waste water treatment works or other appropriate measures to release capacity to accommodate new development; planning permission will only be granted where it can be demonstrated that there will be no adverse effect on the integrity of the SAC; and where the nutrient levels set for conservation objectives are already acceeded, new development should not compromise the already exceeded, new development should not compromise the ability to reduce levels to those which are defined as favourable for the site.
-Where connection to the wastewater infrastructure network is not practical, alternative options should be considered in the order: provision of or connection to a package sewage treatment works; septic tank.
-With either of these non-mains alternatives, proposals should be accompanied by the following: - information to show there will be no likely significant effect on the water quality of the River Wye and the River Clun SACs; or where there will be a likely significant effect upon a SAC river, information to enable the council to ascertain that there will be no adverse effect on the integrity of the SAC; in relation to the SACs, the inclusion of measures achieving the highest standard of water quality discharge to the natural drainage system including provision for monitoring.
+This may involve:

+- measures to achieve water efficiency and/or a reduction in surface water discharge to the mains sewer network, in accordance with policy SD3; - phasing or delaying development until capacity is available; - developer contributions to contribute to improvements to waste water treatment works or other appropriate measures to release capacity to accommodate new development; - planning permission will only be granted where it can be demonstrated that there will be no adverse effect on the integrity of the SAC; and - where the nutrient levels set for conservation objectives are already exceeded, new development should not compromise the ability to reduce levels to those which are defined as favourable for the site.

+Where connection to the wastewater infrastructure network is not practical, alternative options should be considered in the order:

+- provision of or connection to a package sewage treatment works; - septic tank.

+With either of these non-mains alternatives, proposals should be accompanied by the following:

+- information to show there will be no likely significant effect on the water quality of the River Wye and the River Clun SACs; or - where there will be a likely significant effect upon a SAC river, information to enable the council to ascertain that there will be no adverse effect on the integrity of the SAC; - in relation to the SACs, the inclusion of measures achieving the highest standard of water quality discharge to the natural drainage system including provision for monitoring.